valderman/tini/README.md

 bandwidthLimit = 100
 ```

+Note that instead of using `readIniFile`, we could have used `readConfigFile`
+twice: once to read the user configuration, and once to read the network
+configuration.
+In each call, values irrelevant to the type of configuration being read
+are ignored.

 ### Excluding fields
 It may be that we have some values in our configuration that we want to be